tyoung3/sw/README.md

 Sw versions are backward compatible within the same major version(currently v0).

-Sw builds a network model in memory, then optionally generates an abstract syntax tree, a linearized tree(an ND recronstruction), a GraphViz .dot file, or Go source code from this model.
+Sw builds a network model in memory, then optionally generates either an abstract syntax tree, a linearized tree(an ND recronstruction), a GraphViz .dot file, or Go source code from this model.
 C and other languages could also be generated.
 JavaFBP is possible.